Lab Contract

 c.
 In the event that another Student wishes to facilitate workshop discussion they must notify the current Facilitator ahead of time, in which case the current Facilitator will be assigned to lead the subsequent Workshop and the schedule will be adjusted accordingly.

 e.
 Time at the end of Workshop (5-10 mins) will be allotted for wrap-up, workshop summary, and discussion of any administrative items for the following week.
-Add summary and to-dos to the notion or trello workspace.
+Any updates or business items should be summarized and posted by the Facilitator to the Workshop channel in Teams during the meeting (for absent members).

 f.
-In cases of extreme bad weather, workshops will be conducted on zoom via the link on google calendar.
-(Snow days or 2 hour delays) Alert via the slack channel.
+In cases of extreme bad weather (Delays and Closures / Inclement Weather FAQ (pghschools.org)), workshops will be conducted on zoom via the link on google calendar.
+(Snow days or 2 hour delays) Alert via the Microsoft Teams channel.

 5. LAB SPACE